Every Place in Kansas

 Albion/Pike Wabaunsee The name changed to Pike, which was later replaced by a post office named Alta Vista.

-Alburtis Morris Lost Town 1879-1906 Located in Warren Township, it had a carpenter, barber, mason, blacksmith, and a population of about 30 in 1900.
+Alburtis Morris Lost Town 1879-1906 It was located in Warren Township, where there was a carpenter, barber, mason, blacksmith, and a population of about 30 in 1900.
 It was about two miles from the Wabaunsee County line and seven miles from Council Grove.

 Alcolia Greenwood Lost Town 1874 It was located southwest of Eureka.

-Alcona Rooks A country post office, it was 16 miles West of Stockton, the the county seat, the banking and shipping point. from which it received its mail.
+Alcona Rooks A country post office was 16 miles west of Stockton, the county seat and the banking and shipping point, from which the mail was received.

 Alcove Springs Marshall NA